YagoLopez/crypto-values/README.md

 - An **app** called `crypto-values`
 - A **library** used by the app called `react-query-crud`

-Run `nx dep-graph` to see a diagram of the dependencies of the project.
+Run `npx nx dep-graph` to see a diagram of the dependencies of the project.

 ## Tech Stack